 3.10.
 Constructional versus eliminating approaches to changing behavior, including errorless conditioning principles.

 4.1.
 3-Term Contingency and relationship between environment and behavior: antecedents, behavior, consequences.

 4.2.
-Function-altering stimulation (including emotional arousal).
+Function-altering stimulation (including motivating operations).

 4.3.
 Function assessment, including: interviewing (anecdotal narrowing of the problem contingencies); direct observation (measurement and baseline); functional analysis (experimental testing of contingency statement).

 4.4.
 Preparing a contingency analysis, including contingency diagramming.

 5. Contingency Management Procedures and Programming

 5.1.
 Difference between behaviorology, behavior analysis, psychology and ethology.

 5.2.
 Constructing contingency management plan based on contingency analysis, which addresses specific antecedents controlling behavior and consequences maintaining behavior (i.e., changing environment to change behavior, changing A and C to change B).